sselle/flaskblog/README.md

 # Purpose

-toy project to play arround with Flask
+toy project to play arround with Flask.
+Based on [this](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)

+# Implemented features